qyjohn/DDBImportExport/README.md

 sudo chown -R ec2-user:ec2-user /data
 # Time the DDBExport process
 cd /data
-time python ~/DDBImportExport/DDBExport.py -r us-west-2 -t TestTable2 -p 64 -c 192000 -s 1024 -d s3://bucket/T64/
+time python ~/DDBImportExport/DDBExport.py -r us-west-2 -t TestTable2 -p 32 -c 112000 -s 1024 -d s3://bucket/prefix/
 ~~~~

 With S3 as the output destination, each sub-process alternates between DynamoDB Scan and S3 PutObject operations.
 This alternative workload pattern slows down the export process.
 On i3.8xlarge, DDBExport can only achieve 62000 RCU, although 112000 RCU is provisioned.
 The EC2 instance achieves 500,000,000 bytes per second in both NetworkIn and NetworkOut.
-On i3.16xlarge, DDBExport can only achieve 62000 RCU, although 192000 RCU is provisioned.
-The EC2 instance achieves 500,000,000 bytes per second in both NetworkIn and NetworkOut.
+On i3.16xlarge, DDBExport can only achieve 100000 RCU, although 192000 RCU is provisioned.
+The EC2 instance achieves 833,000,000 bytes per second in both NetworkIn and NetworkOut.

 To deal with this issue, we use [Amazon FSx for Lustre](https://docs.aws.amazon.com/fsx/latest/LustreGuide/what-is.html) as a proxy for S3.
 With Amazon FSx for Lustre, the destination S3 bucket becomes a sub-folder under the Lustre mounting point.
 This converts the S3 destination into a local disk destination, removing the above-mentioned alternative workload pattern.

 We create an FSx for Lustre, with SCRATCH_1 deployment type and 10.8 TB storage capacity.
 This setup provides 2160 MB/s throughput (200 MB/s/TiB), with the hourly cost being $2.1455 (in the us-east-1 region).
 To match this throughput requirements, we choose the m5.24xlarge instance type with 25 Gbps network throughput, but with 96 vCPU cores to allow a high level of concurrency.

-As a comparision, we perform another test the m5dn.24xlarge instance type with the same number of vCPU cores and memory, but with 100 Gbps network throughput and 4 x 900 NVMe SSD instance-store volumes.
+As a comparision, we perform another test the i3en.24xlarge instance type with 100 Gbps network throughput.

 On m5.24xlarge: